Table of Contents

 Depression is a psychological disorder that affects nearly 4% of people worldwide.
 It can be fleeting for some people and chronic for others, requiring medical treatment to control symptoms.

 Unfortunately, medication doesn’t always do enough to relieve the suffering of some patients.
-So, research into how to treat depression is ongoing and the question of psilocybin is firmly on the table, as it influences serotonin receptors and very possibly has an impact on mood levels and emotional states.
+So, research into how to treat depression is ongoing and the question of psilocybin is firmly on the table, as it influences some neurotransmitters and very possibly has an impact on mood levels and emotional states.

 Recent studies have shown that psilocybin can be beneficial in treating depression, in particular for patients whose depression is resistant to traditional antidepressant treatment.
 In one study from 2021 on patients suffering with major depressive disorders, 57% of participants who received two high doses of psilocybin reported that their symptoms had completely disappeared by the end of the six-week period.
 Meanwhile, 28% of participants in the control group reported a similar result.